S14vcGt/expert-systems/README.md

 # expert-systems
 Expert Systems university course repository

-To run the server, you can use `gunicorn app:app`, it will take the port 8000
+To run the server, you can use `gunicorn -c gunicorn_config.py app:app`, it will take the port 8000

 ## Filos en los que se basa el proyecto